-On August 28, 2020, we entered into an Open Market Sale Agreement (the "Sales Agreement") with Jefferies LLC to act as our sales agent and/or principal ("Jefferies" or the "Agent"), with respect to the issuance and sale of up to \$45,000,000 of our shares of common stock, par value \$0.001 per share (the "Shares"), from time to time in an at-the-market offering (the "Offering").
+On May 17, 2022, we entered into an ATM Sales Agreement (the "Sales Agreement") with Virtu Americas LLC to act as our sales agent or principal ("Agent"), with respect to the issuance and sale of up to \$10.0 million of our of common stock, par value \$0.001 per share (the "Shares"), from time to time in an at-the-market public offering.

-Jefferies sold the Shares by an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the "Securities Act").
-We sold the Shares in amounts from time to time subject to the terms and conditions of the Sales Agreement, and we had no obligation to sell any of the Shares under the Sales Agreement.
-We or Jefferies were able to suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
-Jefferies acted as sales agent on a commercially reasonable efforts basis consistent with its normal trading and sales practices and applicable state and federal law, rules and regulations and the rules of Nasdaq.
+Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Virtu Americas LLC may sell the common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the "Securities Act").
+We may sell the common stock in amounts and at times to be determined by us from time to time subject to the terms and conditions of the Sales Agreement, but it has no obligation to sell any of the common stock under the Sales Agreement.
+We or Virtu Americas LLC may suspend or terminate the offering of common stock upon notice to the other party and subject to other conditions.
+Virtu Americas LLC will act as sales agent on a commercially reasonable efforts basis consistent with its normal trading and sales practices and applicable state and federal law, rules and regulations and the rules of Nasdaq.

-We paid the Agent a commission equal to 3.0% of the gross proceeds from the sale of the Shares pursuant to the Sales Agreement.
-The Company has also agreed to provide Jefferies with customary indemnification and contribution rights.
+We paid Agent a commission of up to 2.5% of the gross proceeds from the sale of the common stock pursuant to the Sales Agreement.